ROZA

-ROZA (Ομάδα ΡΟΖΑ) was a radical left political party in Greece that is part of the Coalition of the Radical Left.
+ROZA (Ομάδα ΡΟΖΑ) was a radical left political party in Greece that was part of the Coalition of the Radical Left.

 ROZA was formed in 2008, by independent left-wing activists and members of the Network for Political and Social Rights.
-The political target of ROZA is the participatory formation of SYRIZA in combination with its programming radicalization.
+The political target of ROZA was the participatory formation of SYRIZA in combination with its programming radicalization.
 The party was dissolved in 2013.